 We support sustainable transportation strategies for students, faculty and staff located in all parts of Omaha, outlying suburbs and across the Missouri river in Iowa.
 We are organizing carpools, encouraging bicycle commuting as the city constructs safe bicycle lanes, facilitating a car-sharing service, as well as making all aware that transportation is not simply the price of gasoline but also is made up of social and ecological costs.

-We support a robust shuttle system that transports students, faculty, and staff around campus and to the nearby neighborhoods.
+We also support a robust shuttle system that transports students, faculty and staff around campus and to the nearby neighborhoods.

 The Bike Nest is Creighton University's Co-operative Bike Project.
 Staffed by students, this shop encourages you to bring in your bike to learn how to do small repairs yourself.
 The Bike Nest has a limited selection of items, such as tubes and repair kits, but in cases of larger repairs, you'll need to provide your own supplies (available at local bike shops).

 It's located in the basement of McGloin Hall, on the opposite end of the hallway from Java Jay.

 Funding for the tools was provided by a grant from the Community Bike Project Omaha.
 We are deeply grateful for this support.